BlackOrder/jasmin_mongo_configuration/README.md

 docker compose -f ./docker/docker-compose.yml up -d
 ```

-Be sure to change the `JASMIN_HOST` and `MONGO_HOST` in the `docker-compose.yml` file to your desired values. and also finish the setup of the MongoDB cluster and import all of your configurations into a MongoDB database before running the docker-compose file.
+Be sure to change the `JASMIN_CLI_HOST` and `MONGO_HOST` in the `docker-compose.yml` file to your desired values. and also finish the setup of the MongoDB cluster and import all of your configurations into a MongoDB database before running the docker-compose file.

 ## Setup MongoDB CLuster